10 Reasons the 'Beastie Boys Book' is 'Ill Communication' - Mandatory

 The Foodie Boys

-The Beastie Boys sprinkled edible name drops (“Carvel," “Egg Man”) into their rhymes.
+The Beastie Boys were notorious for sprinkling edible name drops (“Carvel," “Egg Man”) into their rhymes.
 Their foodie sensibilities are captured in a 16-page cookbook within the book that is curated by food truck impresario Roy Choi and includes such stoner-friendly fare as "Butthole Bites" and BBQ grilled cheese.

 Photo: Rachel Murray/Getty Images for Frito-Lay North America